 What is a Conjunction?

-What is the Use of Conjunctions?
+What is the use of Conjunctions?

-- She will visit her grandparents and she will go to her friend’s house afterwards.
+Example 1: She will visit her grandparents and she will go to her friend’s house afterwards.

 Types of Conjunctions